Know Your Zone

 You should still know how to protect your family from potential risks and listen closely to emergency communications during any severe weather event or emergency.

-Conditions can change quickly and emergency officials will provide you the best instructions to stay safe.
+Conditions can change quickly, and emergency officials will provide you with the best instructions to stay safe.

 Storm surge is often the greatest threat to life and property during a significant weather event, and it doesn’t always occur at the same time or location as the storm’s hazardous winds.